November

 Birds

 Wild birds are delightful to watch during the cold winter months.
-Encourage birds to gather in your yard with various types of feed.
+Encourage birds to gather in your yard with various types of seed.
 Cardinals love black oil sunflower seed.
-Finches go for Niger seed and chickadee love safflower seed.
-Remember birds also need fresh water to survive.
+Finches go for Niger seed and chickadees love safflower.
+Remember, birds also need fresh water to survive.
 Suet cakes are good to attract woodpeckers.